 A lipid panel is a simple blood test to check your cholesterol levels.
-Cholesterol is a soft, sticky substance found inside your body.
-Total cholesterol is made up of three parts: good (HDL) and bad (LDL) cholesterol, as well as triglycerides (a certain type of fat).
-A lipid panel is an important test because cholesterol can clog your arteries.
+Cholesterol is soft, sticky substance found inside your body.
+Total cholesterol is made up of three parts: good (HDL) and bad (LDL) cholesterol as well as triglycerides (a certain type of fat).
+A lipid panel test is important because cholesterol can clog your arteries.
 This can lead to heart disease and stroke.

 The blood test can be done in a doctor’s office, laboratory, or hospital.
 A nurse or lab technician inserts a needle into a vein in your arm to collect a small sample of blood.
 Sometimes the blood can be collected through a prick to your finger.
 Your blood will be collected into a tube and sent to a lab for testing.
 The results will be sent to your doctor and your doctor’s office will notify you of the results.
 The test can be done at any time of the day.
-However, it’s recommended that you fast (have no food or liquid to drink, except water) for 8 to 12 hours before the test.
-So it’s best to schedule the test for the morning.
+Your doctor may ask that you get the test performed while you are fasting.

-Your lipid panel test also will provide individual results for your good and bad cholesterol and triglycerides.
+Your lipid panel test will provide individual results for your good and bad cholesterol and triglycerides.

 - Good (HDL) cholesterol: Your body needs good cholesterol to lower your risk of heart disease.
 This is one test where you want high numbers.
 Aim for a good cholesterol of 40 to 60 mg/dL.
 You can increase your good cholesterol through a healthy diet and exercise.

 - Bad (LDL) cholesterol: Your goal is to lower your number for your bad cholesterol.
 A reading of 100 mg/dL or less is considered normal.
-Between 100 and 129 mg/dL is near normal, 130 to 159 mg/dL is borderline high, and above 190 mg/dL is considered high.
-Results between 70 and 189 mg/dL are considered too high if you are between the ages of 40 and 75 and have diabetes, if you have diabetes and a high risk of heart disease, or if you have a medium to high risk of heart disease.
+Between 100 and 129 mg/dL is near normal.
+Between 130 to 159 mg/dL is borderline high.
+Above 190 mg/dL is considered high.
+Results between 70 and 189 mg/dL are considered too high if you are between the ages of 40 and 75 and have diabetes, a medium-to-high risk of heart disease or both conditions.
 Your doctor will prescribe a cholesterol medicine based on your results and health history.

-- Triglycerides: 150 md/dL or less is considered normal, between 150 and 199 mg/dL is considered borderline high, between 200 and 499 mg/dL is considered high, and anything higher than 500 mg/dL is considered very high.
+- Triglycerides: Between 150 md/dL or less is considered normal.
+Between 150 and 199 mg/dL is considered borderline high.
+Between 200 and 499 mg/dL is considered high.
+Anything higher than 500 mg/dL is considered very high.
 Things that affect your triglycerides include liver damage, a high carbohydrate/low protein diet, underactive thyroid, a kidney disorder called Nephrotic syndrome, some medicines (hormone replacement medicines), uncontrolled diabetes, and genetics.
 Treatment includes a combination of prescription medicine, a healthy diet and exercise.
 If your results are higher than 500 mg/dL, you may have an increased risk of pancreatitis.
-This is a chronic, acute disease of your pancreas.
+This is a chronic or acute disease of your pancreas.